Azure-Samples/azure-search-power-skills/README.md

 3. Set the project for the function to test as the startup project
 4. Hit F5
 5. Experiment with calling the function using Postman

+You can also create your own skills using [our Hello World template skill](Template/HelloWorld/README.md) as a starting point.

 ## Resources